camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/user-task-linking.md

 The form will be embedded directly into the BPMN diagram's XML representation.

 This approach is not recommended anymore as it makes it harder to maintain the form and the diagram separately.
-You will have to manually copy & paste the form's JSON schema into the properties panel every time you make a change to the form instead of benefiting from the advantages of linked forms [described above](#camunda-form-linked).
+You will have to manually copy and paste the form's JSON schema into the properties panel every time you make a change to the form instead of benefiting from the advantages of linked forms [described above](#camunda-form-linked).

 Use this option to ensure that the embedded form does not change when you or someone else makes a change to the source form.